 My mom always had paid help in her businesses and around our home.
 In fact, we grew up with different nannies every few months or years, except for one who really stayed with us for a long time until she got married and even came back when her kids were grown up.

-Aside from the retail stores, my mom was good at cooking any food that she sells, like snack items or dessert which were made from scratch.
+Aside from the retail stores, my mom was good at cooking any food that she would sell, like snack items or dessert which were made from scratch.

 She was the most persistent businesswoman I know.
 We kids definitely learned how to be responsible from her because we would always be asked to assist her in all these endeavors.